 “Come with me.
 You others with boarding passes, come with me.”

 The Indian guy at Houston calmed us with his lilting accent, his cool blue eyes and his authoritative sense of duty and purpose.
 I never got his name and I love him.
 Seriously.
 He is my Man of the Year.
+I love him.

 The Middle Eastern guy is runner up.
 We could have hung out and bonded, chanting in unison from our adjoining cells, “Almighty Allah, rain down your bitter wrath on Lufthansa Airlines and the Frankfurt Flughafen.”